MansMeg/BSDA/README.md

 ## Prerequisites and Course Goals
-See course syllabus with course goals [not here yet](https://www.uu.se/en/admissions/freestanding-courses/course-syllabus/?kpid=39843&type=1).
+See course syllabus with course goals [here](https://www.uu.se/en/admissions/freestanding-courses/course-syllabus/?kpid=47023&type=1).

 The basic prerequisites can be summarized in:
 - Basic probability theory: